Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 fd_conn_id=$(az network private-endpoint-connection list --id $webapp_id --query "[?properties.provisioningState == 'Pending'].{id:id}" -o tsv)
 az network private-endpoint-connection approve --id $fd_conn_id --description "Approved"
 ```

+### Verify Deployment and Approval of Azure Front Door Private Endpoint Connection approval
+Go to the portal, find the spoke resource group you have just deployed, and identify the Azure Front Door resource (names starts with *afd-*).
+In the Overview page, find the URL named *Endpoint hostname*, copy it, and try it on a browser.
+If everything is successful then you should see a sample web app page with title *"Your web app is running and waiting for your content"*.
+If you get any errors verify that you have approved the private endpoint connection between Azure Front Door and the Web App.

 ### Connect to the Jumpbox VM (deployed in the spoke resource group)